-Community members/parents: to receive WiscAlerts via text, just text UWALERT to 77295.
-This will enroll you for six months -- the system will send you a text to remind you when that six-month period has expired.
+Community members and parents can recieve WiscAlerts either by downloading the BadgerSAFE app or by texting UWALERT to 77295.
+Enrolling in text message WiscAlerts will enroll you for six months -- the system will send you a text to remind you when that six-month period has expired.